BetterMuSeek

 Gretsch G2420T Streamliner Hollowbody

-The G2420 Streamliner Hollowbody by Gretsch is a versatile instrument that beautifully blends vintage construction with modern electronics.
+The G2420 Streamliner Hollowbody by Gretsch is a versatile instrument that blends vintage construction with modern electronics.
 This fully hollow guitar is designed to offer a warm, rounded tone that is as well-suited for jazz ensembles as it is for rockabilly bands.

-One of its standout features is the custom-wound Broad’Tron humbucking pickups, which pack enough output to push you into hard rock territory while still preserving the guitar’s natural warmth.
+One of its standout features is the custom-wound Broad’Tron humbucking pickups, which pack enough output to push you into hard rock territory while preserving the guitar’s natural warmth.
 The body design is not just about great sound; it also offers superb playability.
 With a thin-U neck profile that is both comfortable for chording and streamlined for speedy runs, the guitar’s full-size, single-cutaway construction provides easy access to higher frets.

 Specification